 Tea

-Daily tea drinking is associated with modest but real reductions in cardiovascular events, dementia, and bone loss.
-The signal is smaller and less rigorously studied than coffee's, but the direction is consistent and the safety profile is excellent.
+Daily tea is associated with modest but real reductions in cardiovascular events, dementia risk, and bone loss.
+The effect sizes are smaller than coffee's and most of the evidence is observational, but the direction is consistent across decades of cohort studies and the safety profile is excellent.
+The strongest single piece of recent evidence is a 2026 JAMA analysis showing 1–2 cups of tea per day associated with 18% lower dementia risk.

 What's in a cup